Emerging Threats and Countermeasures in Neuromorphic Systems: A Survey: Neuromorphic Software: Vulnerabilities and Countermeasures

 \subsubsection{Software targets: Side-channel Attacks and Fault Injections}

-Another critical vulnerability in neuromorphic systems involves side-channel attacks, which exploit unintended information leakage during spiking neural network computation.
-Rather than modifying the input or model directly, these attacks infer internal activity by observing external physical signals, such as fluctuations in power consumption.
+Another critical vulnerability in neuromorphic systems involves side-channel and fault-injection attacks that affect software-level behavior.
+Rather than modifying the input or model directly, these attacks infer internal activity or perturb neural execution by observing external physical signals, such as fluctuations in power consumption.
 In SNNs, where computations are triggered by spikes and vary over time, attackers can correlate power traces with specific neural events to reconstruct sensitive information.
 Figure~\ref{fig:study-SW2} illustrates a representative example of such an attack, showing how a side-channel observer can extract timing or spike-related features from a neuromorphic chip executing an SNN model.

-Recent work by Isik et al. \cite{isik2024investigation} demonstrates that power-based side-channel analysis can expose sensitive parameters in SNNs implemented on FPGAs, including neuron types like Izhikevich and Leaky Integrate-and-Fire.
-By applying differential power analysis on a two-layer network and later extending it to large-scale convolutional SNNs trained on FashionMNIST, the study shows that spiking activity correlates directly with analog power variations.
+Recent work by Goswami et al. \cite{goswami2024investigation} demonstrates that power-based side-channel analysis can expose sensitive parameters in SNNs implemented on FPGAs, including neuron types like Izhikevich and Leaky Integrate-and-Fire.
+By applying differential power analysis on a two-layer network and later extending it to large-scale convolutional SNNs trained on FashionMNIST, the study shows that spiking activity correlates directly with measurable power variations.
 These variations reveal not only the number of firing neurons, but also characteristics linked to synaptic weight polarity and excitation patterns.
 Crucially, attackers can exploit this information to infer internal model behavior by deliberately selecting inputs that maximize energy consumption.
-This threat is critical for neuromorphic devices with limited battery life, where power-based leakage can be exploited remotely.
-These findings highlight the urgent need for dedicated side-channel countermeasures adapted to the unique timing and sparsity properties of SNNs.
+These findings highlight the need for dedicated side-channel countermeasures adapted to the unique timing and sparsity properties of SNNs.